Course guide of Fundamentals of Computer Science for Biology (2001113)

 Practice 50%

 • Theory (50%) [S1]: There will be three tests (20%, 15% and 15% of the evaluation, respectively).
-The first one will happen after lesson 3 (3rd November), the second in the middle of python lessons (1st December) and the third one will take place on the date established by the grade for the computer science exam in the ordinary examination.
+The first one will happen after lesson 3, the second in the middle of Python lessons (1st December), and the third one will take place on the date established by the grade for the computer science exam in the ordinary examination.
 These tests enable a continuous evaluation of the theory part of the course.

-• Practice (50%) [SE2, SE3, SE4]: It will comprise participation and evaluation of laboratory activities, seminars and supervised works.
+• Practice (50%) [SE2, SE3, SE4]: Participation and evaluation of laboratory activities, seminars, and supervised works will be comprised of participation and assessment.

-The detail of this ponderation is as follows:
+The details of this ponderation are as follows:

 • SE1: Evaluation of the acquired level through theory classes: 50% (Theory)